tebieto/github-search-clone/README.md

 ## Possible Improvements and Upgrades

-- UI could be better
+- Server Side Rendering
-- More accessibility
+- More Tests
-- Stricter code style